-Grove Words are defined as words which appear at the beginning of a paragraph and begin with a gallows character: <k, t, f, p>.
+Grove Words are defined as words which appear at the beginning of a paragraph and begin with a gallows glyph: [k, t, f, p].
 They make up the bulk of paragraph–initial words throughout the text.
-Many will have been present in the statistics I discussed concerning linefirst words.
+Many will have been present in the statistics I discussed concerning line start words.
 I wish to outline a few thoughts on Grove Words, in order that they might be better typified.
 This should help us to eventually explain them, and also feed in to our understanding of words at the start of a line.

-For the following discussion I use a list containing all those words which begin with a gallows character and occur at the beginning of a paragraph at least once in the ‘Stars’ section of the Voynich manuscript.
+For the following discussion I use a list containing all those words which begin with a gallows glyph and occur at the beginning of a paragraph at least once in the ‘Stars’ section (Quire 20) of the Voynich manuscript.
 There are 183 such words according to my count.
-The initial characters of these words are: <f>, 13 words (7%); <k>, 17 words (9%); <p>, 106 words (58%); <t>, 47 words (26%).
+The initial glyphs of these words are: [f], 13 words (7%); [k], 17 words (9%); [p], 106 words (58%); [t], 47 words (26%).

 We also cannot consider Grove Words to be strictly paragraph–initial only.
 Some of the more common examples occur in various places, away from both the beginning of a paragraph and the beginning of a line.
-Together with the former point, it is clear that any given Grove Word could occur elsewhere in the text.
-There can be no assumptions about a word in these respects simply because it appears in one place as a Grove Word.
+Together with the point about uniqueness, it is clear that more Grove Words could occur elsewhere in the text were they more common.
+There can be no assumptions about a word in these respects simply because it appears once as a Grove Word.

 The main point we wish to answer is why do so many Grove Words occur?
 That is, why do the majority of paragraph–initial words begin with a gallows?
-In the Stars section every paragraph on some pages begin with a Grove Word.
-The gallows characters <f, p, t> (but interestingly not <k>) are overrepresented at the beginning of lines when compared with the text as a whole.
+On some pages in the Stars section every paragraph begins with a Grove Word.
+The gallows glyphs [f, p, t] (but interestingly not [k]) are over-represented at the beginning of lines when compared with the text as a whole.
 The cause of this is Grove Words.

-Grove Words do not come about by random chance, as the number of possible initial characters and paragraphs in the Voynich manuscript is too great, and the pattern for Grove Words is too comprehensive.
+Grove Words do not come about by random chance, as the number of possible initial glyphs and paragraphs in the Voynich manuscript is too great, and the pattern for Grove Words is too coherent.

-Nor is it likely that the first words in most paragraphs begin with the same few characters due to the underlying sounds.
-That the first word on a page might represent a specific kind of thing (such as topic or the name of a plant) is possible, but the presence of Grove Words make it seem as though all these thing begin with one of only four sounds.
+Nor is it likely that the first words in most paragraphs begin with the same few glyphs due to the underlying sounds or values.
+That the first word on a page might represent a specific kind of thing (such as topic or the name of a plant) is possible, but the presence of Grove Words makes it seem as though all these thing begin with one of only four sounds.
 Although some languages, such as in the Bantu family, have noun classes with a small number of prefixes, we would expect to see a much stronger pattern of gallows-initial words throughout the text, which we do not.